 How to Get to Nafplio from Athens

-There are public buses from Athens going to Nafplion but I always get around a new area with a rental car as it offers the freedom to explore Nafplion and tour the region in depth.
+There are public buses (Ktel.gr) from Athens to Nafplion but I always get around a new area with a rental car as it offers the freedom to explore Nafplion and tour the region in depth.

 Interactive Map to Nafplion